+It is expected that the design of the EGSE incorporates protections limiting the fault voltage emission to a level acceptable by the unit.

 ECSS-E-ST-20_0020069

 Test points on equipment shall be such that unintentional connection of these points to ground does not damage the equipment.